mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 * Did the plot help to answer the question you had about the data?
 * How did the plot differ from what you expected?
 * How might you improve the plot (layout, color, text size, format, etc.) so that it is more publication-worthy?
 * What other questions might you ask of the data, and what plots would you use?
-(See Homework)

 ---